Please update your Flash player to see this menu.

 Directions to the Knott's Soak City water park: From either the "91 Freeway" or Interstate 5, take the Beach Boulevard exit, then head south.
 From Interstate 405, take the Beach Boulevard exit and head north.

-To see a road map of the Knott's Soak City area, use the following link to view a Yahoo map of the Knott's Soak City area of Buena Park, California.
+Map of Knott's Soak City area: Here's a Google map of Knott's Soak City water park in Buena Park, California.

 Soak City Buena Park info: To see pics of Soak City Orange County & view the list of attractions at this water park, please see the Knotts Soak City Hours & Attraction Details page of our site.